Family with furloughed worker gets lucky in Virginia lottery

-STERLING, Va. — A Virginia family affected by the federal government shutdown isn’t feeling the pinch like others who aren’t getting paychecks.
+STERLING, Va. — A Virginia family affected by the federal government shutdown isn’t feeling the pinch like others who aren’t getting paychecks because it got lucky.

-The drawing happened last month, before the government shutdown.
+The drawing happened last month, before the government shutdown again.
 Still, a lottery release has Walls saying the cash prize was particularly timely because her husband is a federal worker currently furloughed in the shutdown.
 His name wasn’t released.
 Walls herself spent over a decade in the U.S. Air Force.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.